leandrocgsi/SimpleRestfulAPIWithAspNetCore/README.md

 # Simple RESTful API With ASP.NET Core

-This is my ASP>NET Core playground
+This is my ASP.NET Core playground